 #9 Keep your goals front and center

-My annual best-selling planner, Your Best Year 2017 evolves every single year, and this latest edition has really struck a chord with online entrepreneurs all over the world.
+My annual best-selling planner, Your Best Year has evolved over the years, and the last edition struck a chord with online entrepreneurs all over the world.
 It’s not just about how to meet all the demands of our profession, but moreover, what’s stopping us — right now — from claiming the success we crave?
 What are we struggling with most?
 And, how can we aim to solve that once and for all?

 Because there’s no doubt in my mind: We are struggling!
 This thing we’re doing is hard!
 Even the uber-successful doubt their mission from time to time, and I’m tired of putting on a brave face and pretending that’s not the case.

-What I’ve learned is that, if the vision isn’t front and center at all times, the wind gets knocked from your sails.
+What I’ve learned is this: if the vision isn’t front and center at all times, the wind gets knocked from your sails.
 And that’s why I love this year’s Your Best Year – it breathes LIFE back into your vision and keeps it omnipresent.
 And that’s empowerment, people!
-Here’s wishing you all the best in 2017!
+Here’s wishing you all the best!
 Until next time,